JWST Post-Pipeline Data Analysis

 - fitting models to data or otherwise testing hypotheses.

 A typical workflow involves highly interactive exploratory analysis on small portions of the data, followed by the development of custom scripts to automate the analysis on larger data sets.
 Online training is available via the JWebbinar series.

 1 All software is open source and community contributions are welcome in the form of suggestions, bug reports, or actual code.
 Further details on how to contribute can be found at the Data Analysis Tools Development Forum.

 Table 1 provides links to further information about the tools.
-User training workshops are being offered to help new users familiarize themselves with these tools.

 Table 1.
 Software tools information

 A community python library for astronomy

 A Python library to explore relationships within and among related datasets